SAP/jenkins-library/documentation/docs/scenarios/xsa-deploy/Readme.md

 ### Jenkinsfile

 Following the convention for pipeline definitions, use a `Jenkinsfile`, which resides in the root directory of your development sources.

-TODO: here we describe the straight-forward case.
-There is also a blue-green mode.
-How should we handle this

 ```groovy
 @Library('piper-lib-os') _